-We have up to 60 shades in our selection, ranging from jet black to ice blonde, and from ombre shades, so we understand that colour matching may sound easier said than done.
-There is so much to think of – you have to consider your current hair colour, your skin tone, your undertone, highlights if you have any, and the shade difference between the roots of your hair and the ends.
+We have up to 60 shades in our selection, ranging from jet black to ice blonde, and from ombre shades, so we understand that color matching may sound easier said than done.
+There is so much to think of – you have to consider your current hair color, your skin tone, your undertone, highlights if you have any, and the shade difference between the roots of your hair and the ends.

 So, to make your life a little easier and save you the expense of a mistaken purchase, we’ve put together the ultimate guide to help you choose the perfect shade.

 Doing it Online – Free Color Matching Service

 There is no need to think that buying hair extensions online is any more difficult than it is in person.
 In fact, there are plenty of tools out there that can make things easier – just look at our color chart or our easy color match service.
 All you need to do is send us a clear color photo of yourself (head and shoulders) taken in natural lighting to show a true representation of your hair color, and our experts will ensure you get the best match possible.
 You should receive a personalised color recommendation within 24 hours.

 And if you’re still unsure, our team will be happy to send you a free sample, so that you can compare it to your own tresses and make an informed decision.